How to Break Bad News to Patients

 SPIKES: Baile et al proposed a comprehensive model called SPIKES.
 This protocol is divided into six different steps to follow (Baile et al, 2000).

-Step 4: The actual Knowledge and information sharing to the patient.
+4) The actual Knowledge and information sharing to the patient.
 It is important to warn the patient that bad news is coming in order to lessen the shock as much as possible and to ease information processing.
-Moreover, there are some main points to be careful about: use of understandable non-technical vocabulary, avoidance of excessive bluntness, and the sharing of information in small chunks.
+Use of understandable non-technical vocabulary, avoidance of excessive bluntness, and the sharing of information in small chunks.

-Step 5: Addressing the patient’s Emotions with empathetic responses.
+5) Addressing the patient’s Emotions with empathetic responses.
 As the patient’s response varies from patient to patient, this step is the most complicated one.
 To address the emotion, empathetic statements can be brought forward.
-If the emotion is not clear, exploratory questions can be used, and finally, the use of validating responses are important to express solidarity and diminish the patient’s isolation.
+If the emotion is not clear, exploratory questions can be used.

-Step 6: The ultimate steps consists of formulating a Strategy and making a Summary.
+6) The ultimate steps consists of formulating a Strategy and making a Summary.
 In this part, it is important that the patient feels involved into the decision making process involving the treatment(s).
-It is also crucial to understand the patient’s goals (eg.: symptom control) and to ensure and communicate to the patient that the best possible treatment and continuity of care will be given.
-This allows hope to be framed in terms of what is feasible to achieve.

 How to Deliver Bad News using the ABCDE model:

-Another comprehensive model that can be used to deliver bad news more compassionately and effectively was developed by Rabow and McPhee under the name ABCDE (VandeKieft 1975-8).
+Another comprehensive model that can be used to deliver bad news more compassionately and effectively.
+It was developed by Rabow and McPhee under the name ABCDE (VandeKieft 1975-8).
 This model includes five steps.

-Step 1: Advance preparation, includes learning about what the patient already knows, arrange for a good time and setting, prepare a possible script and prepare for emotions.
+1) Advance preparation.
+This includes learning about what the patient already knows, arrange for a good time and setting, prepare a possible script and prepare for emotions.

 What Methods to Use to Learn to Break Bad News?

-It should now be clear that through the learning of general communication skills and through the use of models such as the ones described above, the delivering of bad news could be fulfilled in a less uncomfortable way for the physician, and received in a more appropriate way by the patient and their relatives.
-Moreover, there have been numerous investigations that revealed the benefits of focused educational interventions in improving student and resident skills in such a domain.
+Now we can clearly see that by learning general communication skills and utilising models like the ones described above, physicians can deliver bad news in a more comfortable manner, while patients and their relatives can receive it more appropriately.
+Moreover, there have been numerous investigations that revealed the benefits of focused educational interventions.
+And improving student and resident skills in such a domain.

 Conclusion